Search for celebrities on Ancestry.com!KIRK

 Born in Spokane, Wash., on Sept.
 11, 1913, she was the oldest of four daughters born to Ben Cummings and Lillie Rebecca Reed Cummings.
 She spent her childhood living in and around Kendrick, Idaho.
 She graduated from Kendrick High School in 1931 and moved back to Spokane with her family, where she became reacquainted with her future husband of 50 years, James “Jim” Lyberger, who had been born three doors down on the same street.

-They were married in October 1941 and while Jim was serving in the Pacific Theater during World War II, Ethel worked as a beautician in Spokane.
+They were marriage in October 1941 and while Jim was serving in the Pacific Theater during World War II, Ethel worked as a beautician in Spokane.
 After the war, Jim attended Faragut College in Idaho, then he re-entered the Army and served in Japan during the Korean War.

 During this period of her life, Ethel began moving on an almost yearly basis, following her husband around the globe, including stops in Richland, Wash.; Redbank, N.J.; Baltimore, Md.; Spokane; and Orleans, France; ending up in Davis.